-The design is crisp and modern, with the soaring ceilings complemented by windows overlooking the harbour.
+The design is crisp and modern, with the soaring ceilings complimented by windows overlooking the harbour.

 Finally, what is perhaps Macau’s most discreet drinking haunt has secured a niche for itself at the top of the Altira Hotel on Taipa.

 Called 38 Lounge – a traditionally lucky combination of numerals – it’s a blend of indoors and out, with a house band and a resident DJ, all sorts of enticing cocktails, and a fun ambience that pulls in a young crowd intent on having fun.

 The lounge opens late afternoon, but has no set closing time: it’s very much a case of “last man standing.”

 38 Lounge is in Altira Macau, Macao Av. de Kwong Tung.
 Operating hours: 6 pm to 3 am (Monday to Sunday), 10 pm to 2 am (Tuesdays).

 Cocktail to try: Moulin Rouge – Vodka, Peach Schnapps, Cranberry juice, Grenadine.